Sorry, you need to enable JavaScript to visit this website.

 Getting to Bali

 With so many Australians wanting to go to Bali each year, it should come as no surprise that getting there is rather easy.
-Both Qantas and Virgin offer direct flights from our capital cities including Sydney, Melbourne, Brisbane, Perth, and Adelaide.
+Direct flights to Denpasar (DPS) operate frequently from Australia, especially from major airports such as Melbourne and Perth.

 If you’re on a budget, you’ll be glad to know airlines such as Jetstar and AirAsia often offer great deals.
 You can further save on flights to Bali by booking early or being flexible with travel dates and times to score the cheapest rates.